There are More Reasons to Visit Norway Pavilion at Epcot than Frozen (World Showcase)

 The Fjording is home to the infamous “Big Troll,” which is a great photo opportunity for any Theme Park Hipster!

-NikkyJ at Norway in front of troll
+Theme Park Expert, NikkyJ, at Norway in front of troll at Epcot.

 Additionally, in The Fjording you’ll find more “Disney-fied” merchandise like Frozen themed souvenirs, toy swords, and graphic tees.